-BirdLife Malta has this year launched for the first time the #onthemove campaign to encourage people to enjoy, care about, and protect migrating birds.
+This spring BirdLife Malta has once again launched its #onthemove campaign to encourage people to enjoy, care about, and protect migrating birds.

-During the campaign that will run from August 11th to October 16th, bird migration will be explored and explained on BirdLife Malta’s social media platforms, sharing interesting facts and information on migratory birds and birdwatching hotspots, as well as activities and events to get involved in during this unique time of the year.
+Following the success of the autumn migration campaign last year, this year’s spring campaign will run from March 15th to May 15th when spring bird migration will be explored and explained on BirdLife Malta’s social media platforms, sharing interesting facts and information on migratory birds and birdwatching hotspots, as well as activities and events to get involved during this unique time of the year.

 The #onthemove campaign focuses on three key elements:

 ENJOY – Do you know why some birds fly in a V-shape and others in circles?
 Do all birds migrate?
-Throughout a wide range of online and in-the-field activities you will learn many interesting facts about bird migration and why Malta is such an important spot for the millions of birds that fly over it during autumn.
+Throughout a wide range of online and in the field activities you will learn many interesting facts about bird migration and why Malta is such an important spot for the millions of birds that fly over it during spring.